You are currently viewing 10 Golden Rules of Stock Market Trading

 Psychology and 10 Golden Rules of Trading

+You must identify your emotions and their impacts on your trading decisions.
 Before making any trade, you should do your homework and understand the risks.

-#Rule 1: Stock Market Trading is Not a Casino Game
+Rule 1: Stock Market Trading is Not a Casino Game

 There is always participation from a pool of seriously talented and highly qualified people representing diverse economic sectors, as the stock market typically represents a country’s financial health.

-#Rule 2: Trading Requires Capital
+Rule 2: Trading Requires Capital

 Even trading with one dollar or one hundred rupees is possible, but this is not how the stock market works.